Bounds on Unique-Neighbor Codes: Between u and epsilon When n-m is Bounded

 We can now assume that every column of $A$ has weight $2,3$ or $4$. $A$ has no repeated columns, or else $u(A)=2$.
 Also $A$ can have at most two columns of weight at least $3$, for any three such distinct vectors form a $1$-free set.
-Consequently $A$ has exactly two columns of weight at least $3$ and each of the six columns of weigh $2$.
-But the latter $6$-tuple contains a $1$-free set of three columns. \end{proof}
+Consequently $A$ has exactly two columns of weight at least~$3$ and each of the six columns of weight $2$.
+The latter $6$-tuple contains a $1$-free set of three columns.
+This establishes \cref{case:e>u} of \cref{thm:sec5 thm}.